 For a downloadable and printable pdf file of the guidelines, click here.

 Reviewing books is one of the most important aspects of H-France.
 With no printing costs involved, reviewers are able to write more in-depth analyses than most print journals would allow.
 H-France reviews are preserved on the H-France web page, where they are easily retrievable and searchable, anytime worldwide.
-In addition, individul reviews may be freely redistributed and reprinted electronically for nonprofit educational purposes, provided that full and accurate credit is given to the author, the date of publication, and its location on the H-France website.
-If you wish to copy or publish multiple reviews, you must obtain the permission of the Editor-in-Chief of H-France.
+In addition, they may be freely redistributed and reprinted electronically for nonprofit educational purposes, provided that full and accurate credit is given to the author, the date of publication, and its location on the H-France website.

 The most effective review will place the work within a broader context, explaining what important issues are worth the attention of scholars.
 Reviews should include a summary of the scope, purpose, and content of the work and its significance in the literature of the subject.
 Also, reviews should evaluate the strengths and weaknesses of the work, paying attention to the use of sources, methodology, and argumentation in light of the work’s stated purpose.
 For works designed for classroom use, the review should consider its success and/or limitations as a pedagogical tool and indicate the level of student for which the work was designed and is appropriate.